prashantssingh/sorting-algorithms/README.md

 For correctness, pre-defined list of integer is consumed as input and two files are created to store the output from the operation -- a .xls which has the runtime of each alogiorthm and a .txt which contains the output of the algorithm.
 Pre-defined input file for this is another .txt file wtih 50 integers.

 For analysis, the idea is to check for various edge-cases for the algorithms implemented in this project.
 When this option is chosen, the user is provided with choices where he can take decisions on the input characteristic -- like to select sorted or unsorted array with length ranging from 100 to 10,000.
 The output of this operation is a .xls file which contains the runtime of each algorithm for the consumed input file.

+Refer `pdf` file attached with this for evaluation of results.